 - Not be in financial distress.

-- Have a graduation rate that was at or above the median for its institutional category (public, private or historically black college or university), or have a high “value-added” graduation rate (in other words: score in the top 25% of graduation rates after accounting for the average test scores and percentage of low-income students among its enrollees).
+- Have a graduation rate that was at or above the median for its institutional category (public, private or historically black college or university), or have a high “value-added” graduation rate (in other words: score in the top 25% of graduation rates after accounting for the student body).

-A total of 739 schools met these requirements.
-We ranked them on 27 factors in three categories:
+A total of 736 schools met the requirements in our initial cut.
+We ranked them on 26 factors in three categories:

 Quality of education (30% of weighting), which was calculated using:

-- Six-year graduation rate (30%).
-This measure is widely recognized as one of the most important indicators of a college’s quality.
+- Graduation rates (30%).
 We adjust our six-year graduation rate to capture students who transferred into a college as well as first-time students.
+This year we added four-year graduation rates, using the same adjustment.

 - Value-added graduation rate (30%).
-This is the difference between a school’s actual graduation rate and its expected rate, based on the economic and academic profile of the student body (measured by the percentage of attendees receiving Pell grants, the majority of which are given to low-income students; the average standardized test scores and high school GPAs of incoming freshmen; and the share of traditional, full-time students on campus).
+This is the difference between a school’s actual graduation rate and its expected rate, based on the economic and academic profile of the student body.

-- Peer quality (10%).
-This is measured by the standardized test scores of entering freshman (5%), and the percentage of accepted students who enroll in that college, known as the “yield” rate (5%).
+- Peer quality (15%).
+This is measured by the standardized test scores of entering freshman (5%), the average GPA of entering freshmen (5%) and the percentage of accepted students who enroll in that college, known as the “yield” rate (5%).

-- Instructor quality (10%).
+- Instructor access (10%).
 This is measured by the student-to-faculty ratio.

-- Financial troubles (10%).
-Financial difficulties can affect the quality of education, and a growing number of schools are facing funding challenges.
+- Financial troubles (5%).
 Financial troubles are signaled by a college having low bond ratings, being labeled by the U.S. Department of Education as having financial issues, or having accreditation warnings.

 Affordability (40% of weighting), which was calculated using:

 - Net price of a degree (30%).
-This is the estimated amount a typical freshman starting in 2019 will pay to earn a degree, taking into account the college’s sticker price; how much the school awards in grants and scholarships; and the average time it takes students to graduate from the school, all as reported to the U.S. Department of Education.
-(The data on merit and need-based grants you’ll see reported on our website are numbers reported by the colleges to Peterson’s.
-We publish these for your information, but they are not used in the rankings.)
+This is the estimated amount a typical freshman starting in 2023 will pay to earn a degree, taking into account the college’s sticker price; how much the school awards in grants and scholarships; and the average time it takes students to graduate from the school, all as reported to the U.S. Department of Education.

 - Debt (20%).
-This takes into account for all undergraduates both the estimated average student debt upon graduation (15%) and average amount borrowed through the parent federal PLUS loan programs (5%).
+This takes into account the estimated average student debt upon graduation (15%) and average amount borrowed through the federal parent PLUS loan program (5%).

 - Value-added student loan repayment measures (15%).
 These are the school’s performance on the student loan repayment and default measures after adjusting for the economic and academic profile of the student body.